A Brief History

 Paul’s son Scott from his first marriage died in 1978 from a drug overdose, prompting Paul to start The Scott Newman Center for drug abuse victims.
 Newman divorced his first wife and married Joanne Woodward in 1958, a marriage that lasted a half century until Paul’s death in 2008.
 They had 3 daughters.

 Paul Newman died of lung cancer at the age of 83 in 2008, leaving a marvelous legacy of acting, racing and philanthropy.
 He had won several awards for acting, the most notable being his Academy Award for The Color of Money in 1986.
 In spite of his status as Hollywood acting royalty and a Hall of Fame race car driver, it is his philanthropy and humanitarianism that shines the brightest.
 Paul Newman remains one of my all time favorite actors and people.
-How about you?
+Question for students (and subscribers): How about you?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!